-As eggs became demonised as high-cholesterol food, The Victorian Egg Board enlisted the services of artist, author and television chef Peter Russell-Clarke to promote their product.
-He published an Egg Cook Book in 1979 and it is claimed that sales of eggs rose 5% in three years.
+As question marks were raised about eggs as high-cholesterol food, The Victorian Egg Board enlisted the services of artist, author and television chef Peter Russell-Clarke to promote their product.
+He published an Egg Cook Book in 1979 and it is claimed that sales of eggs rose 5 per cent in three years.
+More

 The first supermarket to adopt barcode scanning in Australia was SIMS supermarket in Melbourne’s western suburbs.
-Manufacturers and retailers formed the Australian Product Numbering Association in 1978 and by 1986 90% of grocery items sold in Australia carried barcodes.
+It’s not recorded which product was the first to be scanned.
+Manufacturers and retailers formed the Australian Product Numbering Association in 1978 and, by 1986, 90 per cent of grocery items sold in Australia carried barcodes.

 REV milk was low fat and high calcium and aimed at young adults.
 In 1988, Lite White milk was launched in New South Wales and distributed to 85% of the state.
 Lite White was a success, with a growth of 150% in its second year.
 The milk was initially aimed at health-conscious 18-39 year-olds.
 By 1989 reduced and low fat milk held 12.5% of total milk sales.

-The Decor Insulated Wine Carrier with wine chiller was the essential accoutrement for visits to BYO restaurants.
-It was designed by Richard Carlson to hold two bottles of wine or four drink cans and had a removable chiller pack to keep the drinks cold.
-Manufactured by Decor, an Australian homewares company, it was awarded an Australian Design Award in 1979 and the Prince Philip Prize in 1980.
+The Décor Insulated Wine Carrier with wine chiller was the essential accoutrement for visits to BYO restaurants.
+It was designed by Richard Carlson to hold two bottles of wine or four drink cans and had a removable chiller pack between the bottles to keep the drinks cold.
+Manufactured by Décor, an Australian homewares company, it was awarded an Australian Design Award in 1979 and the Prince Philip Prize in 1980.
+More

 The Champagne Diet, published in Australian Vogue, made much of the fact that champagne was the least fattening of all drinks, with just 35 calories a glass, compared to 170 calories for a gin and tonic.
 The stringent diet regime, clearly a nutritionist’s nightmare, allowed for four glasses of champagne a day, plus a couple of brandies.
 And not much else: an egg, a small serve of seafood, a few crispbreads and salad.
 Still, who needs food if you have champagne?
 More